SeLite/SeLite.github.io/SelBlocksGlobal.md

 ```

 ## Try/catch suppresses error counts ##
 `try...catch` suppresses error counts and some error logs for exceptions, errors or failures of asserts/verifications.
-This benefits [scripts][script] that test Selenese commands themselves (e.g. ones provided by SeLite or any custom commands).
+This benefits [scripts][script] that verify functionality of custom [commands][command].

 # Flow control with Selenese boolean accessors
 Selenium, SeLite and custom add-ons define `isXyz()` Selenese boolean accessors.
 You may combine them with `if`, `elseIf` or `while`, by passing `selenium.isXyz()` or `selenium.isXyz('locatorString')`.
 Indeed, you may combine the accessor calls in more complex boolean expressions.
 For example: